An absent septum pellucidum may rarely be an isolated finding, or more commonly be seen in association with a variety of conditions.

 An accessory superior acetabular notch is a normal variant of the acetabulum, which can be seen on radiographs.
 It may lead to diagnostic confusion, especially in younger patients.

 appear as bilateral symmetric fluid-filled pits in the roof of the acetabulum with sh...

-The accordion sign is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis and the folds of an accordion.
-This appearance is the result of oral contrast being trapped between oedematous haustral folds and pseudomemb...
+The accordion sign (also known as concertina sign) is seen on CT examinations of the abdomen and refers to the similarity between the thickened edematous wall of pseudomembranous colitis and the folds of an accordion.
+This appearance is the result of hyperaemic enhancing mucosa stretched over ma...

-Ace-of-spades sign refers to the pathognomonic configuration of the left ventricle as seen in apical hypertrophy 1-3.
+Ace-of-spades sign refers to the pathognomonic configuration of the left ventricle as seen in apical hypertrophic cardiomyopathy 1-3.